raganwald-deprecated/homoiconic/2010/08/wood_and_stones.md

 **what to do?**

 Some people find this quality of Go delightful.
-The mysteries, the necessity for putting away the conscious learning mind to learn to play the game.
+The mysteries, the necessity for putting away the conscious learning mind to learn to play the game are satisfying to them.
 I can appreciate intellectually that other people find this delightful.
 However, I can't actually empathize with them, I have no appreciation for the pleasure of learning in this way.

-> It could be that I will never present a challenge to anyone, perhaps I will always lose no matter how many stones I am given.
-I don't know, but I do know that when I next sit in front of a Go board, I will enjoy myself.
+> Is this film more interesting than a documentary of the same actors having lunch? --Gene Siskel

-I wrote that I would teach myself to enjoy playing Go.
-Well, I have good news and bad news.
+I promised myself that I would learn to enjoy playing Go.
+Well...
 I no longer feel terrified, or angry, or anxious when playing Go.
 I can lose without pain.
 That's good.

-> Is this film more interesting than a documentary of the same actors having lunch? --Gene Siskel

-Playing Go is not more interesting to me than having lunch with somebody.
-Therefore, I have stopped playing.
+However, playing Go is not more interesting to me than having lunch with somebody.
+I think that's a reasonable way to say "Yes, I do enjoy your company but no, I don't enjoy playing Go with you."

-In my attempts to learn, I didn't get as far as enjoying Go, but it was a big victory to become indifferent to my helplessness.
-In the future, I may pick it up again, perhaps at some point Go will give something to me, there will be some reward of some kind for playing.
+So I haven't played in months.
+Maybe I will again one day, maybe not.
+So why am I writing this?

 **wood & stones**

-Oh yeah, I forgot to mention the most important thing about failing to learn to enjoy Go.
+Oh yeah, I forgot to mention the most important thing, the reason I'm writing all this.
 The most important thing is that along the way I started writing a Goban, a program to turn your iPad into a Go board for playing face to face.
 If you're reading this in Mobile Safari, you can try it now by clicking [Wood & Stones][ws] or any of the screenshots inthis post.

 [![Choose a Game](http://github.com/raganwald/homoiconic/raw/master/2010/08/wood_and_stones/choosegame.png)][ws]